Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 4: Space Spray

-One of the most popular methods in fly control is applications as a space spray with a pyrethroid type insecticide.
+One of the most popular methods in fly control is applications such as space spray with a pyrethroid insecticide.
 Flex 10-10 Insecticide is a broad-spectrum pyrethroid product with a combination of a pbo synergist for repelling a wide variety of pests.
-This product is best applied with a type of ULV sprayer such as the Solutions 4 Gallon Battery-Powered Backpack Sprayer which can hold up to 4 gallons of insecticide material.

 To control moderate infestation of flies in barns, you will need to dilute 4 teaspoons of Flex 10-10 per gallon of water (1:200).
-This makes 0.05% permethrin ready to use product.
+This makes 0.05% permethrin ready-to-use product.
 For severe infestations in barns, use 8 teaspoons of product per gallon (1:100).
-This makes 0.1% permethrin ready to use product.
+This makes 0.1% permethrin ready-to-use product.

-In areas such as animal quarters, dairy and beef barns or other listed livestock or animal housing areas use 1/2 gallon (64 fl. oz.) of Flex 10-10 in 55 gallons of water to yield a solution of 0.09% permethrin plus 0.09% PBO.
+In areas such as animal quarters, dairy and beef barns, or other listed livestock or animal housing areas, use 1/2 gallon (64 fl. oz.) of Flex 10-10 in 55 gallons of water to yield a solution of 0.09% permethrin plus 0.09% PBO.
 For high populations of flies, mix up to 1 gallon of Flex 10-10 in 55 gallons of water to yield a solution of 0.18% permethrin and 0.18% piperonyl butoxide.

 The backpack sprayer nozzle should be set to deliver fine particle droplets as an aerosol or mist.
 Nozzles should be rated for delivery rate not to exceed 1.25 fl. oz. of solution per minute, with one nozzle covering 100 square feet.